 If you are under investigation or have already been charged with a crime, consider contacting a skilled Decatur criminal lawyer immediately.
 The sooner your lawyer can begin working on your case, the faster you can start working toward a positive outcome.
-Attorney Andrew R. Lynch, P.C. has built an impressive reputation aggressively advocating for clients against manipulative prosecutors and law enforcement agents.
+Attorney The Lynch Law Group has built an impressive reputation aggressively advocating for clients against manipulative prosecutors and law enforcement agents.

 If you suspect you will soon be arrested, or if a loved one has already been arrested, a Decatur criminal lawyer may be able to get you or your loved one released on bail, depending on the circumstances.